bksaiki/bksaiki.github.io/blog/2021-10-01-minim-retrospective.md

   resources when objects went out of scope.
-Initially, new copies were created every time objects were referenced, but with an "improvement", objects could be set as owners or their data of references of another object's data.
+Initially, new copies were created every time objects were referenced, but with an "improvement", objects could be set as owners of their data or references of another object's data.
-This required unnecessary amounts of copying objects when, annoying equality checks, and hours of debugging segmentation faults.
+This required unnecessary amounts of copying objects, annoying equality checks, and hours of debugging segmentation faults.
 What I didn't know at the time was Scheme implementations